Jabukovac killings: Shooting

-After the attacks, Radosavljević met an old woman on the street and asked her if she practiced Vlach magic.
+After the attacks, Radosavljević met an old woman on the street and asked her if she practiced black magic.
 After she denied that, he let her run away.
 Radosavljević attacked his cousin Pera Vujić next, who got severely injured, but survived.
-Afterwards he went to the next house and shot fifteen-year-old boy Srđan Badžikić, who was in his yard.
+Afterwards he went to the next house and shot Srđan Badžikić (15) in his yard.
 His father Siniša (36) tried to bend over him and protect him when he was shot in the back.
 Srđan died in Siniša's arms shortly afterwards.
 Jovanka Badejević (70) was shot shortly later, but went on to survive the massacre.

 Radosavljević went to the house on the other side where he shot and killed Branislav Badejević (31).
 He then headed to his sister-in-law's house.
 Along the way, he shot and injured Vanuca Badarević (72), who managed to survive by hiding behind her house.
 However, her neighbour Persa "Jelica" Banković (37), who was washing clothes outside, was fatally shot and fell dead on the street.

 When he arrived at his sister-in-law, Anika Čogić (62), he first accused and blamed her for being responsible for everything that had happened to him.
 He was convinced that she had practiced Vlach magic and had cursed him.
 He called her an "old witch" before he killed her with a shot to her chest.
 She was the last victim of the massacre.
 Afterwards he fled to the cemetery, where he tried to commit suicide by shooting himself in the stomach.
 Later on the police found him on 28 July at around 01:30 near his parents' grave.
 He was immediately arrested, but first taken to the hospital in Negotin, where he received first aid.
 Later he was brought to Niš, where he was undergoing a surgery.